openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Parameter 11: Auto meter report: percentage

 Auto meter report: percentage
-A percentage that an energy value must be different compared to a previous sent value before an unsolicited meter report is sent.

-Minimum value = 10%  Maximum value = 100%
+<p&gtA percentage that an energy value must be different compared to a previous sent value before an unsolicited meter report is sent.</p&gt <p&gtMinimum value = 10%  Maximum value = 100%</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```20```.